 1. Submit a Practicum posting, following the posting guidelines, by the submission deadline.
 For Winter placements, the deadline is normally late August or early September.

 2. Conduct student interview(s).
-Potential students will be selected as suggested interviewees by the SIS Practicum Coordinator.
+Potential students will be selected as suggested interviewees for sites by the SIS Practicum Coordinator.
 Selection is based on student CVs and practicum site selections.
-Students are responsible for setting up interviews with potential site supervisors.
+In some cases, sites may also participate in screening of initial applications, as provided by the SIS Practicum Coordinator.
+Site Supervisors will contact students directly to set up interviews.
 After the interview(s), Site Supervisors will select preferred candidate(s) and inform SIS Practicum Coordinator (not students directly) of decision regarding each student.
 The SIS Practicum Coordinator will relay the information to the student, who will accept or decline the offer.
 Note: Site Supervisors are encouraged to identify preferred candidates as early as possible as students may receive more than one placement offer.

 3. Develop the Learning & Work Plan with the student and sign the Practicum Agreement.
-Once a placement offer has been made, work with the student to prepare the Learning & Work Plan, and sign the Practicum Agreement.
+Once a placement offer has been made and accepted by the student, work with the student to prepare the Learning & Work Plan, and sign the Practicum Agreement.

 4. Conduct formal mid-term & final evaluations.
 Conduct written evaluations of student performance using supplied evaluation forms, discuss with the student, and submit to the Practicum Coordinator by the specified deadlines.
 The purpose of the mid-term evaluation is to provide feedback to the student for areas of further development and to ensure placement goals are on track.